 To stand out during the application process, make sure your CV highlights relevant qualifications, such as a TEFL certificate, and any teaching or tutoring experience you may have.
 If you’re new to teaching, emphasize transferable skills like communication, leadership, and organization.
 In your cover letter, express why you’re interested in teaching in Portugal and how your skills and background meet the needs of the schools or organizations you're applying to.

 Private tutoring is a popular option in Portugal, especially for students preparing for exams or professionals looking to improve their English proficiency.
 Offering private lessons can either supplement your income or serve as your main source of work.
 You can advertise your tutoring services through social media, local community boards, or by partnering with language schools.
+Online companies also provide a platform to connect with a broader range of students.
 Private tutoring offers flexibility in your schedule and allows you to build personalized relationships with students.

 By using these strategies, you’ll increase your chances of securing an English teaching job in Portugal, and you might even find a position before arriving in the country.